jwcxz/color-control/README.md

 ## Showing the current terminal scheme.

-`show-colors` is yet another utility to display your available palette.
+`show-colors.py` is yet another utility to display your available palette.
 It's pretty self explanatory.
 Just run it.